-Physical injuries to mothers during birth include urinary incontinence, vaginal tears that can lead to pain, surgical repair and in extreme cases, bowel incontinence and anal sphincter injuries.
-Felicity Cottle from our Accident Claims team covers more about the physical birth injuries from the mother’s perspective in her blog.
+Physical injuries to mothers during birth include urinary incontinence, vaginal tears that can lead to pain, surgical repair and in some cases, the mother can be left with permanent bowel incontinence and anal sphincter injuries.
+Olivia Boschat, one of our specialist Women’s Health solicitors covers more about the physical birth injuries from the mother’s perspective in her blog.

-Psychologically, a traumatic birth could have long-lasting detrimental effects on the mother, and could stem from negligent care such as failure to monitor mother and baby, failure to act on any signs of distress, failure to listen to what a mother is saying and failure to carry out procedures or use equipment properly.
+Psychologically, a traumatic birth could have long-lasting detrimental effects on the mother.
+Most mothers and families have excellent medical care, however sometimes trauma, could stem from negligent care such as a failure to monitor mother and baby, failure to act on any signs of distress, failure to listen to what a mother is saying and failure to carry out procedures or use equipment properly.

-The mother may be left with feelings of disappointment or guilt that the birth didn’t go to plan, feel angry towards the staff for falling short in their duty of care, or even experience distressing flashbacks to the trauma she suffered.
-This mental trauma could potentially impact her relationship with her child and/or partner, and make life particularly difficult if her child is born with a disability due to the negligent treatment.
+The mother may be left with feelings of disappointment or guilt that the birth didn’t go to plan, feel angry towards the staff for falling short in their duty of care, or even experience distressing flashbacks of the trauma she suffered.
+This mental trauma can impact upon her relationship with her child and/or partner, and make life particularly difficult if her child is born with a disability due to the negligent treatment.

-Read more about the impact that birth injuries can have on a mother’s mental health in Caroline Lobsang’s blog.
+Read more about the impact that birth injuries can have on a mother’s mental health in Oliva Boschat’s blog.

 Dealing with wrongful birth